 - Take a clue from the non-underlined part of the sentence

 While answering the sentence correction questions, most of you tend to focus a lot on the part that is underlined.
 However, sometimes, the non-underlined part of the sentence can also give you hints to the correct answer.
 You can use these hints to understand and rectify the underlined errors.
 For example, if the underlined section has subject-verb agreement errors, you can check the non-underlined section and see if the subject or verb is singular or plural.
 Based on that, you can select the correct answer.
 However, nothing can be achieved without practice.

-Now that you are familiar with the major grammar topics and some tips to help you ace the sentence correction section, you need to consistently practice to remember the rules.
+Now that you are familiar with the major GMAT English grammar topics and some tips to help you ace the sentence correction section, you need to consistently practice to remember the rules.
+You can also download some GMAT English Grammar pdf sample papers online and practise them.
 This article will serve as a quick reference guide for you while you learn and practise GMAT Sentence correction concepts and questions.